-- 2. A claims adjuster comes to survey the damage and creates an estimate.
+- A claims adjuster comes to survey the damage and creates an estimate.

-- 3. You receive a check for the actual cash value (ACV) of the damaged item.
+- You receive a check for the actual cash value (ACV) of the damaged item.
 If you have replacement cost value (RCV) coverage, the ACV check acts as a down payment toward the total cost of the repair.

-- 4. You collect one or more estimates from contractors for the cost of labor and materials to repair the damage, and submit the estimates to your insurance company for approval.
+- You collect one or more estimates from contractors for the cost of labor and materials to repair the damage, and submit the estimates to your insurance company for approval.

-- 5. The contractor you select repairs your home.
+- The contractor you select repairs your home.

-- 6. Either you or the contractor sends a certificate of completion (also called a letter of completion) to the insurer.
+- Either you or the contractor sends a certificate of completion (also called a letter of completion) to the insurer.
 If you have RCV coverage, the insurer will release the rest of the funds, also called the recoverable depreciation.
 You'll use this money to pay the contractor.

 Regardless of who's doing the repairs, your insurance company will come to inspect the damage and tabulate the value of the damaged property.

 Once you have an estimate from your insurer, get a detailed estimate from a professional before committing to doing a repair yourself.
 A professional may be able to spot or anticipate damage that may not be obvious to you, even if you're an experienced DIYer.
 Additionally, they will come up with an authoritative estimate of the cost of the work, which will give you more negotiating power with your insurance company when settling your final payout.

 Before you begin repair work on your home, make sure you understand exactly how your insurance company determines how much to pay you and when you'll receive the money.
-They may have a standard payout to cover a specific type of damage or calculate an hourly rate for your labor.
+The insurer may have a standard payout to cover a specific type of damage or calculate an hourly rate for your labor.

-How a Claim Payout is Determined
+How a claim payout is determined

 Your insurer may take a very relaxed, hands-off attitude toward paying a claim and not request much information about how the money was used.
 Once you and your insurer have agreed on an estimated cost for a repair, it may only require proof that the work was done, such as a photograph or signed letter.
 Once it has received the proof, it will send you the money to cover the full cost of repair, without looking into who actually performed the repair.

 It's also possible your insurer will manually calculate how much it will pay for labor based on established rates.
-If your insurance company goes this route, the dollar amount the insurance company pays may end up being substantially less if you do the work yourself when compared to having the work done by a professional, since it will often take out administrative costs from their calculations for self-repair.
+If your insurance company goes this route, the dollar amount the insurance company pays may end up being substantially lower if you do the work yourself when compared to having the work done by a professional — since the insurer will likely take out administrative costs from its calculations for self-repair.

 Keep in mind that the more costly and complicated a claim you make, the more oversight your insurer is likely to want.
 An avid DIYer may be able to recarpet a room or repair a wall without much trouble, but an insurance company is more likely to want a professional to take care of a very expensive or dangerous repair like fixing a roof or overhauling an electrical system.

-Be Honest and Willing to Compromise
+Be honest and willing to compromise